Working papers and Works in progress

 Works in progress

-Hidalgo A., Minerva G.A., Rosso G., Tourism inequality.
+Minerva G.A., Tourism inequality.

 Minerva G.A., Pfeufer C.M., Wendiggensen M., Topic models analysis of EU Parliament speeches.